 - Meaningful study of economics requires being able to think about problems from local, regional, and global perspectives.

-- Effective economic reasoning increasingly involves a multi- disciplinary approach combining the best economic thinking with the best thinking in psychology, history, and politics.
+- Effective economic reasoning increasingly involves a multidisciplinary approach combining the best economic thinking with the best thinking in psychology, history, statistics and politics

-Building on these principles, the Economics major is designed to foster rigorous analytical abilities, critical writing and communication skills, and the capacity to interpret and use statistical data — all in the service of developing sound economic reasoning and problem-solving skills.
+Building on these principles, the Economics major is designed to foster rigorous analytical abilities, critical writing and communication skills, and the capacity to interpret and use statistical data—all in the service of developing sound economic reasoning and problem-solving skills.
 These transferable strengths are of value in a broad array of academic and professional paths, from economics, business, or law, to public service or graduate studies.
-Majors may select a specialization in Finance or a specialization in Theory.
-Students who intend to go on to graduate studies in Economics or intend to take Theory Track courses at NYU New York are advised to complete the specialization in Theory.

 Electives are categorized into tracks and culminate in a track specific Capstone Seminar.